History_Timeline_1950s.jpg

 2019

-• Southland moves from an 'S' corporation to a 'C' corporation, expanding opportunities for employee ownership.
+• Southland moves from an 'S' corporation to a 'C' corporation.
+This expands opportunities for employee ownership.

 History_Timeline_2020s.jpg